Homeowner Tips to Prevent Pests from Getting Inside

 - Remove wood debris and keep woodpiles away from your home’s foundation.

 - This helps prevent rodent nesting or insect colonization next to your home.

 - Ensure your irrigation system is functioning properly.

 - Make sure water doesn’t accumulate near the foundation or spray onto your home.

 - Guide air conditioner drip lines away from the foundation.

 - Extend the piping at least 2 feet.

-Massey’s Pest Prevention program will identify and eliminate these avenues and other unseen entry points during our quarterly visits.
+Massey’s Pest Control program will identify and eliminate these avenues and other unseen entry points during our quarterly visits.